-Our mission is to reduce the vulnerability of British businesses to cyber crime by supporting them develop and innovate in a secure digital environment.
+Our mission is to reduce the vulnerability of businesses across England and Wales to cyber crime by supporting them to develop and innovate in a secure digital environment.

 In 2015, the Mayors Office for Policing and Crime (MoPAC) established the London Digital Security Centre (LDSC) to help small and medium sized businesses across the capital reduce their vulnerability to cyber crime.
 In 2018, LDSC was taken over by Police Crime Prevention Initiatives (PCPI) and given a national focus, becoming the Police Digital Security Centre (PDSC).